 How To Price Garage Sale Items

 Pre-work is critical for a local yard sale.
 It’s life-saving.
 What do I mean when I say this?
-I mean putting items in categories, figuring out how you are going to price everything and what tiers you will have, how low you will go before you say no, bulk pricing, having enough change in the house, saving enough plastic bags for sales, whether or not you will give out receipts – it all matters and it’s all a lot of work.
+I mean putting similar items in categories, figuring out how you want to price everything and what tiers you will have, how low you will go before you say no, bulk pricing, having enough change in the house, saving enough plastic bags for sales, whether or not you will give out receipts – it all matters and it’s all a lot of work.

-Are books going to be $1 each?
-Or are you going to get stickers and price every book out separately?
+Will books be $1 each?
+Or are you going to get price stickers and price every book out separately?
 What kind of deals will you offer if someone comes wanting to buy 5 books?
 Or a whole bin?
 Will your family know these answers?
 Will you wing it?
 What about early birds?
 Do they get a deal?
 Do small items get treated differently than larger ones?
 I’m talking about prep work!
 How serious are you about making extra money?
 Believe me, a profitable garage sale is possible, but it doesn’t come with a price of its own.

 Head to the Dollar Store for Supplies

-Don’t waste money on any high-end garage sale supplies.
+Don’t waste money on any high-end neighborhood sale supplies.
 The two biggest reasons to have a garage sale is to declutter and make money.
 This means you’ll want to spend as little as possible on any yard sale preparation and supplies.
 Otherwise, you’ll just start eating away at your profits before you actually make any!